jtw10/django_app/README.md

 # SchoolSim: A Recreation of the Post-Secondary Education Experience

 Updates:
-6/3/2019 - Going through a basic Django Tutorial
+6/3/2019 - Starting to work my way through a basic Django Tutorial 6/5/2019 - Basic testing, Django Admin